ciroque/the-dagwood/school/kahns-algorithm/RUSTME.md

 - **Algorithm Implementation**: Complex state management with multiple data structures
 - **Memory Management**: Strategic decisions about when to clone, borrow, or move

+### Performance Implementation (`topological_sort_perf`)
+- **Advanced Optimization**: Index-based processing eliminates unnecessary allocations
+- **Cache Efficiency**: Contiguous memory layouts for better CPU cache utilization
+- **Minimal Reference Counting**: Reduces Rc operations to absolute minimum
+- **Production Techniques**: Pre-allocation, manual queue management, direct array access
+- **Performance Measurement**: Demonstrates measurable improvements in real-world scenarios

+### Key Learning Outcomes
+This dual implementation approach demonstrates:

+1. **Performance vs. Readability Trade-offs**: How optimization can impact code clarity
+2. **Rust's Zero-Cost Abstractions**: When abstractions have costs and when they don't
+3. **Memory Layout Awareness**: How data structure choices affect performance
+4. **Optimization Techniques**: Professional-level performance optimization in Rust
+5. **Benchmarking Mindset**: Understanding when and how to optimize code

-This implementation prioritizes learning and clarity over maximum performance, making it an ideal study of how Rust's ownership system enables both memory safety and algorithmic expressiveness.
-The use of `Rc<String>` specifically demonstrates shared ownership patterns that are essential for understanding Rust's approach to memory management without garbage collection.
+The learning implementation prioritizes understanding and clarity, making it ideal for studying Rust's ownership system and algorithmic expressiveness.
+The performance implementation showcases advanced optimization techniques used in production systems, demonstrating how Rust enables both memory safety and maximum performance.
+Together, they provide a complete picture of Rust development from learning to production deployment.